-A therapy dog can be found in nursing homes, hospitals, prison, schools, etc. They help people soothe the painful conditions that can normally be seen in disaster areas due to natural hazards such as tornadoes, floods and earthquakes.
+A therapy dog breeding can be found in nursing homes, hospitals, prisons, schools, etc. They help people soothe the painful conditions that can normally be seen in disaster areas due to natural hazards such as tornadoes, floods, and earthquakes.
 Therapy dogs are specifically trained to provide affection and comfort to people in need.
 They are well known for their temperament and personality.
-They are patient, friendly, safe, gentle and easy in almost all situations.
-They love people and truly enjoy being around people while being hugged, kissed and petted.
+They are patient, friendly, safe, gentle, and easy in almost all situations.
+They love people and truly enjoy being around people while being hugged, kissed, and petted.

 Virtually any breed of dog, large or small, young or old, can be a qualified therapy dog.
 However, not all dogs have the personality needed to be successful at it.
 It is the job of a therapy dog to comfort those who need emotional support, and both the dog and the individual should enjoy this connection.

 People are often confused about the differences between therapy dogs breeding and service dogs.
 Therapy dogs are not defined or protected by federal law, though some states do have laws granting limited accommodation to therapy animals.
 They don’t provide direct assistance to people with disabilities, so this is why some institutions may limit and prohibit access by therapy dogs.
 While service dogs are assistance dogs specifically trained to help people with disabilities.
 Americans with Disabilities Act (ADA) defines a service animal as any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability and dog breeding.